 Hey self, how are you?

 Don’t have time to breathe huh?
-Feeling desperately overwhelmed?
+Feeling like a desperately overwhelmed mom?
 Well sit back for a moment, put down your phone and read these few paragraphs.
 Let me remind you of a few things.

 I get that you’re busy.
 There’s a lot to do!
 Kids, baby, teens, dishes, floors, laundry, driving everywhere, blogging, working.. the to-do list is a mile long.
 You’ve been trying to fit in time to work out for months, and taking a shower means sacrificing sleep you desperately need.